LunarWatcher/obsidian-webdav-sync/CONTRIBUTING.md

 * `manifest.json`

-There's also a [`versions.json`, described by obsidian](https://docs.obsidian.md/Reference/Versions), but this is not in use yet, as it doesn't seem to be required.
+There's also a [`versions.json`, described by obsidian](https://docs.obsidian.md/Reference/Versions), but this is not in use yet, as it doesn't seem to be required (plus, nothing has been released yet).